 Wood grain is the pattern made by the wood fibres in trees which is visible across the surface of a cut board.
-These fibres make beautiful patterns through the board, which is one of the most appealing parts of engineered or solid wood floors.
+These fibres make beautiful patterns through the board, which is one of the most appealing parts of engineered, solid or real wood flooring.
 The grain of the board can vary a lot, even between wood from the same species, so it's helpful to understand what type of floor to expect when you opt for a certain grain.
 That's why we've split our floors into four categories of grain.

 Below, we explain what each wood grade means, and suggest how to use it in your home.
 Remember, there's no right or wrong answer as to which wood grain to use - it's entirely up to you and the look you want to achieve

 This type of wood has a steady and regular grain with very little colour variation, which gives your floor a uniform appearance throughout your room.
 Prime grade floors don't have many natural imperfections such as knots, checks or cracks, and the grain is neat and linear.
 This is perfect for people who want their floor to be a beautiful but neutral base which doesn't detract from the other design elements of your room.
 Typically, Prime grain suits contemporary, urban designs or rooms with lots of accessories.
 A Prime grade floor is sure to prevent a floor from clashing with any design features of the room and blends beautifully with all kinds of materials ranging from chrome to exposed brick.